ChemaGit/Specialization-in-Scala/Specialization-in-Scala/readme.md

    as a result from a function.
 Why Functional Programming? because it's very good for exploiting parallelism on multi call and cloud computing, so functional programming is important for parallelism and concurrency.
    Scala is a mix between Functional, Imperative and Object-Oriented programming paradigm.
    The course is full of quizzes, examples, exercises and assignments.
+The goals are:
+	 - understand the principles of functional programming,
+	 - write purely functional programs, using recursion, pattern matching, and higher-order functions,
+	 - combine functional programming with objects and classes,
+	 - design immutable data structures,
+	 - reason about properties of functions,
+	 - understand generic types for functional programs
    Recommended books: Structure and Interpretation of Computer Programs, by Harold Ibelson and Gerald Susman, second edition appeared at MIT Press in'96.
 Programming in Scala second edition, by Martiy Ordesky, Lex Spoon, and Bill Venners.
 2. Functional Program Design in Scala by Martin Ordesky.
    In this course we will learn how to apply the functional programming style in the design of larger applications.
    We'll get to know important new functional programming concepts, from lazy evaluation to structuring libraries using  monads.